openwisp/docker-openwisp/README.md

 #### Notes:
    - Default username & password are `admin`.
-   - Default domains are: dashboard.openwisp.org, controller.openwisp.org, radius.openwisp.org and topology.openwisp.org.
+   - Default domains are: `dashboard.openwisp.org`, `controller.openwisp.org`, `radius.openwisp.org` and `topology.openwisp.org`.
-   - `To reach the dashboard` you should add the domains in `/etc/hosts` file by command
+   - To reach the dashboard you should add the openwisp domains set in your `.env` to your hosts file, example:

    ```bash
    bash -c 'echo "127.0.0.1 <your-dashboard-domain> <your-controller-domain> <your-radius-domain> <your-topology-domain>" >> /etc/hosts'
    ```